-According to a report that appears in the January issue of Health Affairs from the Center for Medicare Office of Actuary, retail prescription drug spending grew only 0.4% in 2012 and was by far the slowest growing part of overall national health expenditures, which rose at an annual rate of 3.7%.
+According to a report that recently appeared in Health Affairs from the Center for Medicare Office of the Actuary, retail prescription drug spending grew only 0.4% in 2012 and was by far the slowest growing part of overall national health expenditures, which rose at an annual rate of 3.7%.
 This modest growth is in large part due to numerous drugs losing their patent protection and increased sales of lower-priced generics, observed CMS.
-Total expenditures on outpatient prescription drugs were \$263.3 billion in 2012 representing an increase of 0.4% from 2011 when prescription drug spending rose 2.5%.
+Total expenditures on outpatient prescription drugs were \$263.3 billion in 2012, representing an increase of 0.4% from 2011 when prescription drug spending rose 2.5%.